RozaRostamnejad/RozaRostamnejad/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on my thesis in population genomics
-- 🌱 I’m currently learning Data Science and Bioinformatics
+- 🌱 I’m learning Data Science and Bioinformatics